ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-From Monolith to Micro Frontends: A Complete Guide to Web Scalability - <a href="https://medium.com/@a.dehghanazar/from-monolith-to-micro-frontends-a-complete-guide-to-web-scalability-060ab72daa03" target="_blank" rel="noopener noreferrer">link</a></h3>
+Javascript Call Stack & How it works - <a href="https://medium.com/@balasuriyakalindu/javascript-call-stack-how-it-works-e77bc81dcc8d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amirhossein Dehghanazar`**
+✍️ **posted by `Kalindu Thenuka Balasuriya`**

-<blockquote>In the era of fast-paced web development, scalability and maintainability are essential.
-Micro frontends — a revolutionary approach to web…</blockquote>
+<blockquote>The JavaScript call stack is a mechanism that keeps track of the currently executing functions in a JavaScript program.
+This call stack…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2024 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>